"Come, follow me," Jesus said, "and I will make you fishers of men." -Matthew 4:19

 Protodeacon Peter and his wife Tanya live in Oakton, Virginia.
 They have three children, Matthew, Juliana and Kyra, and eight grandchildren, residing in Denver CO, Minneapolis MN, and London, England.

-Subdeacons Eugene & Nicholas assist in training the altar servers and attend to the needs of our Bishop when he is present in our services.
-Subdeacon Eugene leads the chanting for our Saturday and Wednesday evening Vespers services, as well.
+Subdeacons Eugene Huang, Nicholas Dujumovic, and Nicholas Jones assist in training the altar servers and attend to the needs of our Bishop when he is present in our services.
+Subdeacons Eugene Huang and Nicholas Jones lead the chanting for our Saturday and Wednesday evening Vespers services, as well.

 Our Tonsured Readers: